-Liquid organic fertilizers offer a quick-feed option.
-They are typically packaged in a concentrated form that must be mixed with water before application.
+Liquid organic fertilizers offer a quick-feed option, typically packaged in a concentrated form that must be diluted with water.
 Mix at just the right strength for the plants you are tending.
 Young seedlings awaiting planting day may only need a half-strength feeding.
 Leafy greens benefit from a full-strength application as they approach maturity.
 Use liquid fertilizer to provide a strategic nutrient boost at just the right time of the season.

-There are also seven micronutrients that plants need in lesser quantities to support overall plant health, including boron (B), zinc (Zn), manganese (Mn), iron (Fe), copper (Cu), molybdenum (Mo), and chlorine (Cl).
+- Micronutrients including boron (B), zinc (Zn), manganese (Mn), iron (Fe), copper (Cu), molybdenum (Mo), and chlorine (Cl) in lesser quantities support overall plant health.
 Look for micronutrient contents on the back label of the fertilizer package.

-Organic systems rely on soil-dwelling organisms to unlock nutrients and make them available to plants.
-These microbes naturally occur in healthy soils, but their populations may be lacking or spotty in a garden plot.
-Organic fertilizer manufacturers often include dormant bacteria and fungi cultures within their products to inoculate the garden and improve the efficacy of the fertilizer.
+- Microbes include soil-dwelling organisms that occur naturally in healthy soils, though populations may be lacking or spotty in a garden plot.
+Organic fertilizers often include dormant bacteria and fungi cultures to unlock nutrients and improve the efficacy of the fertilizer.

 When shopping for organic fertilizer, consider your ultimate goal for the application.
 Liquid fertilizers feed crops quickly but do not build long-term soil fertility.
 Granular fertilizers provide a long, slow feed but won’t give a burst of nutrients at a particular point of the growing season.
 In many cases, both of these products can be used to complement one another.

 Fertilizer alone does not improve the condition of poor soil.
-If the ground is especially bad for growth, such as hardpan, sand, or gravel, first add liberal amounts of organic matter in the form of compost, leaf mold, aged manure, and aged hardwood chips.
-The best garden strategy is to build a good soil structure with soil builders first, then follow up with a fertilization strategy.
+If the ground is especially bad for growth, such as hardpan, sand, or gravel, add liberal amounts of organic matter in the form of compost, leaf mold, aged manure, and aged hardwood chips.
+The best garden strategy is to build a good soil structure with soil builders first, then follow up with other fertilizers.

 To establish a fertilization program, start with a soil test.
-Submit a soil sample to your local Cooperative Extension Service.
-The results will show the current pH, nutrient levels, and organic content, and provide instructions on the necessary treatments to turn the plot into a productive garden.
+The results will show the current pH, nutrient levels, and organic content, and indicate necessary treatments to turn the plot into a productive garden.
 Annual soil testing can provide a system of nutrient benchmarking that will help you create an effective fertilization plan.

 Our Top Picks

 Several well-known brands offer excellent organic fertilizers, so it can be tough to choose.
 These recommendations consider the products’ nitrogen-phosphorus-potassium (NPK) analysis, ingredients, application method, and effectiveness in each category.
-Read on to discover some of the best organic fertilizer for thriving gardens on the market today.
+Read on to discover some of the best organic fertilizer for thriving gardens.

-Espoma Plant Tone is a slow-release 5-3-3 organic fertilizer derived from feather meal, poultry manure, cocoa meal, bone meal, cottonseed meal, greensand, humates, sulfate of potash, and sulfate of potash magnesia.
+Espoma’s slow-release 5-3-3 organic fertilizer is derived from feather meal, poultry manure, cocoa meal, bone meal, cottonseed meal, greensand, humates, sulfate of potash, and sulfate of potash magnesia.
 Added beneficial microbes activate in the soil to increase the fertilizer’s efficiency and improve soil structure.
 This fertilizer is an excellent general-purpose choice for season-long use on flowers, vegetables, trees, and shrubs.